timokoessler/2FAGuard/docs/advanced.md

 - `HideWinHello` (DWORD): If set to `1`, the settings page will not show the Windows Hello settings.
 The default is `0`.
 - `HidePreventRecording` (DWORD): The settings page will not show the option to prevent screen recording if set to `1`.
 The default is `0`.
 - `HideSecurityKey` (DWORD): If set to `1`, the settings page will not show the security key (WebAuthn / FIDO2) settings.
 The default is `0`.

+## Installer Command Line Options

+The installer supports the following command line options.
+These can **not** be used with the Portable version or the Microsoft Store app.

+- `/NOSTART` - Prevents the application from starting automatically after installation.
+- `/SP- /VERYSILENT /SUPPRESSMSGBOXES /NORESTART` - Silent installation without progress bar.
+Suppresses all message boxes.
+- `/SP- /SILENT /SUPPRESSMSGBOXES /NORESTART` - Silent installation with progress bar.
+Suppresses all message boxes.

+All options except `/NOSTART` are standard Inno Setup options.
+More information about Inno Setup options can be found [here](https://jrsoftware.org/ishelp/index.php?topic=setupcmdline).